opentaps/opentaps_seas/docs/install.rst

 Crate
 ^^^^^

+Use the latest version of Crate as there are issues with earlier versions and Join queries, we recommend 3.3.5

 Note that the CrateDB postgres connection is by default done on port 5433 instead of 5432 to avoid conflict.
 This should be at the end of the ``crate/config/crate.yml``::

     psql.enabled: true